-- 1) Monthly SNAP allotments are determined by an assistance group's countable income, after all allowable deductions have been applied. - 2) The Respondent reduced the Appellant's monthly SNAP benefits due to the approval of Medicare Premium Assistance benefits and the loss of the medical deduction for the Medicare premium. - 3) The Respondent correctly calculated the Appellant's SNAP benefits for a one-person assistance group based on the total countable income and allowable income deductions.
+- 1) Monthly SNAP allotments are determined by an assistance group's countable income, after all allowable deductions have been applied. - 2) The Appellant's gross countable income and net countable income exceeds the allowable limit set forth in policy. - 3) The Appellant meets the definition of categorical eligibility and is therefore entitled to the minimum SNAP allotment of \$23.